cev-api/scenetobelieve-downloader/README.md

 ### Step 3

-Copy the script below and paste it into the console and press **Enter**
+Copy the script below, paste it into the console and press **Enter**

 ```
 if (typeof images !== 'undefined') {